KyleTownsend74/SimpleTweet/README.md

 ## Notes

 I initially had challenges importing the RestClientTemplate into Android Studio and getting it to build properly.
+UI tweaks I made include adding an icon on the action bar, changing the action bar color, changing font color on display name and text body, bolding display name, adding a divider between tweets, and making profile images circles.

 ## Open-source libraries used